strimzi/proposals/035-cruise-control-scaling-brokers.md

 If needed, it also provides the flexibility to scale up the cluster but running the rebalancing taking into account only a subset of the newly added brokers and leaving others just for new topics.
 The same could happen by running a rebalance for removing brokers to make them "empty" but then not doing the actual scale down.

+#### Rebalance on scale up

-In order to scale up the cluster, the user increases the number of replicas through the `spec.kafka.replicas` of the `Kafka` custom resource.
+When scaling up the cluster, the user can go through the following procedure:

+1. The user increases the number of replicas through the `spec.kafka.replicas` of the `Kafka` custom resource.
-When the scaling is done, a new `KafkaRebalance` custom resource can be created by setting the `spec.mode: add-broker` and the list of the new broker IDs in the `spec.brokers` field.
+2. When the scaling up is done, a new `KafkaRebalance` custom resource can be created by setting the `spec.mode` field as `add-broker` and the list of the new brokers in the `spec.brokers` field.
-The `KafkaRebalanceAssemblyOperator` will start the interaction with Cruise Control via the `/add_broker` for getting an optimization proposal first and then, after being accepted by the user applying the `strimzi.io/rebalance=approve` annotation on it, to run the actual rebalancing.
+3. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/add_broker` endpoint for getting an optimization proposal (by using the dryrun feature).
+4. The user accepts the proposal by applying the `strimzi.io/rebalance=approve` annotation on it.
+5. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/add_broker` endpoint for running the actual rebalancing.

+#### Rebalance on scale down

-Before scaling down the cluster, the user can create a `KafkaRebalance` custom resource with `spec.mode: remove-broker` and the list of the target broker to remove in the `spec.brokers` field.
+When scaling down the cluster, the user can go through the following procedure:

+1. The user creates a `KafkaRebalance` custom resource with the `spec.mode` field as `remove-broker` and the list of the target brokers to remove in the `spec.brokers` field.
-The `KafkaRebalanceAssemblyOperator` will start the interaction with Cruise Control via the `/remove_broker` for getting an optimization proposal first and then, after being accepted by the user applying the `strimzi.io/rebalance=approve` annotation on it, to run the actual rebalancing.
+2. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/remove_broker` endpoint for getting an optimization proposal (by using the dryrun feature).
+3. The user accepts the proposal by applying the `strimzi.io/rebalance=approve` annotation on it.
+4. The `KafkaRebalanceAssemblyOperator` starts the interaction with Cruise Control via the `/remove_broker` endpoint for running the actual rebalancing.
-When the rebalancing is done, the user can finally scale down the cluster by decreasing the number of replicas through the `spec.kafka.replicas` of the `Kafka` custom resource.
+5. When the rebalancing is done, the user can finally scale down the cluster by decreasing the number of replicas through the `spec.kafka.replicas` of the `Kafka` custom resource.

+It could happen that before the scaling down but after the rebalancing a new topic is created and replicas are added on the target brokers to remove.
+It is not part of this proposal, but the Strimzi cluster operator should avoid the scale down in this case.

 ## Affected/not affected projects